-"Office II LP Class A LP Units" means the Class A limited partnership units of Office II LP having the rights, privileges, restrictions and conditions set out in the Slate Office II Limited Partnership Agreement.
+"Office II LP Class A LP Units" means the Class A limited partnership units of Office II LP.

 "Office II LP Class B LP Units" means the Class B limited partnership units of Office II LP.

 "Redemption Notes" means unsecured subordinated promissory notes of the REIT having a maturity date to be determined at the time of issuance by the Trustees (provided that in no event shall the maturity date be set at a date subsequent to the first business day following the fifth anniversary of the date of issuance of such note), bearing interest from the date of issue at a market rate of interest determined at the time of issuance by the Trustees, payable for each month during the term on the 15th day of each subsequent month with all principal being due on maturity, such promissory notes to provide that the REIT shall at any time be allowed to prepay all or any part of the outstanding principal without notice or bonus.